Splinter (Teenage Mutant Ninja Turtles): 1987 animated series

-In the 1987 TMNT cartoon, Splinter and Yoshi are the same person.
+In the 1987 TMNT series, Splinter and Hamato Yoshi are the same person.
 He is a martial art instructor for the Foot Clan in Japan, and also has a passion for Renaissance art.
 Yoshi is framed by his rival, Oroku Saki, for trying to murder their common dojo master.
 Unable to prove his innocence and expelled from the Foot Clan, Splinter moves to New York City, where he lives as a hermit in its sewers and befriends the rats.
 One day, he comes across four baby turtles which were accidentally dropped by a boy through a sewer grate.
-Splinter keeps them as pets and treats them like his children.
-When he finds the turtles near some broken barrels that are oozing glowing pink, later retconned to green, chemical liquid, he tries to clean them with his bare hands.
-As a result, they are all affected by the leaking chemical, which is a mutagen.
-The mutagen combines the DNA of living beings who have been in contact.
-Thus, the turtles, being in a pet store with people touching them, turn into young humanoid turtles.
+Yoshi keeps them as pets and treats them like his children.
+Yoshi and the turtles are inadvertently exposed to mutagen, which mutates them based on other beings they had been in contact with.
+Thus, the turtles, being in a pet store with people touching them, gain humanoid forms.
 Yoshi, having been in contact with sewer rats, becomes a humanoid rat.
-Although, Master Splinter did get the chance to be human again in the episode "Splinter No More", but realizes he prefers being with the turtles and had no place as a human anymore.
+In the episode "Splinter No More", Splinter is given the chance to become human again, but realizes he prefers being with the turtles and had no place as a human anymore.

 Yoshi raises the turtles by himself and gives them the names of his favorite Renaissance artists: Leonardo, Donatello, Raphael, and Michelangelo.
 Yoshi is given the nickname "Splinter", due to his proficiency at breaking wooden boards, and he teaches them the art of ninjutsu in order to protect themselves.
 Like many real-life ninja masters, he has a strong sense of honor and follows very strict rules which all four of his students adopt.
-Master Splinter always has a wise quote or speech for the turtles and often steps in with his ninja skills when the turtles are caught in a, seemingly inescapable, predicament.
+Splinter always has a wise quote or speech for the turtles and often steps in with his ninja skills when the turtles are caught in a, seemingly inescapable, predicament.
+Splinter does not have a father/son relationship with the turtles, but still cares for them.

-Master Splinter does not have a father/son relationship with the turtles, as suggested in other versions, but more of a teacher/student bond.
-Despite not having that father/son relationship with the turtles, Splinter, in the episode "The Old Switcheroo", shows a glimpse of fatherly concern for Leonardo when he is injured by one of Donatello's contraptions.
-In addition, in Turtles Forever the old 1987 series turtles are surprised when the 2003 series turtles call Splinter "father".
-However, in the movie, the 2003 series Leonardo comments that it feels right to be with the 1987 Splinter regardless of the differences between the two worlds.
-Splinter's assurances that he feels the same, coupled with his comment that Leonardo and his brothers will always be welcome there, helps Leonardo see the common similarities between the teams, regardless of their different styles and methods.